 The government said the European Commission is able to recognise data protection standards in third countries as being essentially equivalent to those in the EU, which means EU companies can transfer data to those countries freely.”

-The impact of Brexit will be felt long after March 2019.
-Importantly, when it comes to data, it’s important to work with your cloud or hosting provider to answer those questions around storage and transactions.
+The impact of Brexit will be felt long after the current official leaving date, 31 January 2020.
+When it comes to data, it’s important to work with your cloud or hosting provider to answer those questions around storage and transactions.
 It’s this collaboration, and the expertise of your provider that can help you prepare for this new environment, and ensure you’re not playing catch up once the way forward is finalised.